 - Core aerification involves removal of small cores or plugs from the soil profile.
 Cores are usually 0.25 to 0.75 inch in diameter.
-Annual core aerification programs should be designed to remove 15%-20% of the surface area on golf greens.
+Annual core aerification programs should be designed to remove 15%-20% of the surface area.
 High-traffic areas may require a minimum of two to four core aerifications annually. - Core aerification should be conducted only when grasses are actively growing to aid in quick recovery of surface density. - Vary depth of aerification events by incorporating varying length tines to prevent development of compacted layers in the soil profile as a result of cultivation. - Solid tines cause less disturbance to the turf surface and can be used to temporarily reduce compaction and soften surface hardness during months when the growth rate of grasses has been reduced.
-Benefits of solid-tine aerification are temporary because no soil is removed from the profile.

-- Deep-drill aerification creates deep holes in the soil profile through use of drill bits.
+Benefits of solid-tine aerification are temporary because no soil is removed from the profile. - ✓ Deep-drill aerification creates deep holes in the soil profile through use of drill bits.
 Soil is brought to the surface and distributed into the canopy.
 Holes can be backfilled with new root-zone materials if a drill-and-fill machine is used.
 These machines allow replacement of heavier soils with sand or other materials in an effort to improve water infiltration into the soil profile. - Slicing and spiking reduce surface compaction and promote water infiltration with minimal surface damage. - Slicing is faster than core aerification but is less effective.
-Slicing is best accomplished on moist soils. - A spiker can break up crusts on the soil surface, disrupt algae layers, and improve water infiltration. - Vertical mowing (verticutting) can be incorporated into a cultural management program to achieve a number of different goals.
+Slicing is best accomplished on moist soils. - A spiker can break up crusts on the soil surface, disrupt algae layers, and improve water infiltration.

+- Vertical mowing (verticutting) can be incorporated into a cultural management program to achieve a number of different goals.
 The grain of a putting green can be reduced by setting a verticutter to a depth that just nicks the surface of the turf.
-Deeper penetration of knives will stimulate new growth by cutting through stolons and rhizomes while removing accumulated thatch. - Verticutting depth for thatch removal should reach the bottom of the thatch layer and extend into the surface of the soil beneath the thatch. - Initiate vertical mowing when thatch level reaches 0.25 to 0.5 inch in depth.
+Deeper penetration of knives will stimulate new growth by cutting through stolons and rhizomes while removing accumulated thatch. - Verticutting depth for thatch removal should reach the bottom of the thatch layer and extend into the surface of the soil beneath the thatch. - Dethatching with a verticutter is an aggressive practice that is not recommended on golf putting greens because of the damage that occurs and the extensive recovery time required. - Initiate vertical mowing when thatch level reaches 0.25 to 0.5 inch in depth.
 Shallow vertical mowing should be completed at least monthly on putting greens to prevent excessive thatch accumulation. - Groomers, or miniature vertical mowers attached to the front of reels, are effective at improving management of grain and improving plant density through cutting of stolons. - Topdress the playing surface with sand following core aerification and heavy vertical mowing to aid in recovery of turf.
 Rates will vary from 0.125 to 0.25 inch in depth and will depend on the capacity of the turf canopy to absorb the material without burying the plants. - Light, frequent applications of topdressing sand on putting greens can smooth out minor surface irregularities, aiding in the management of thatch accumulation. - Use only weed-free topdressing materials with a particle size similar to that of the underlying root zone. - Use of finer materials can result in layering and can have a negative impact on water infiltration. - Daily rolling of putting surfaces following mowing can increase putting speeds by roughly 10%, allowing for improved ball roll without lowering height of cut. - To minimize potential for compaction caused by rolling, use light weight rollers.

-Overseeding Warm-Season Turfgrass
+Overseeding Warm-Season Turfgrass Principles